 The two countries reached an agreement on the final delivery and entire cost of the upgraded warship in December 2009.
 The deal was finalised in March 2010, the cost was fixed at $2.33bn and delivery was scheduled for December 2012.

 The overhaul was completed by March 2012 and the first sea trials began in June 2012.
-The delivery was however delayed again due to defects encountered in boilers and the need for replacement of additional electrical cables.
+However, the delivery was delayed again due to defects encountered in boilers and the need for replacement of additional electrical cables.

 The modernised carrier completed final sea trials in the White Sea in July 2013 and aviation trials in November 2013.
-The INS Vikramaditya will be integrated with close in weapon system (CIWS) and Barak 8 long-range air-defence system (LR-SAM) between 2015 and 2017.
+The INS Vikramaditya test-fired close-in weapon system (CIWS) and Barak 8 long-range air-defence system (LR-SAM) in March 2017.

 INS Vikramaditya design and features

 The refurbished aircraft carrier INS Vikramaditya is equipped with 234 new hull sections constructed using 2,500t of steel.
-It has an overall length of 284m, a maximum beam of 60m, height of about 60m and a displacement of 44,500t.
+It has an overall length of 284m, a maximum beam of 60m, the height of approximately 60m and a displacement of 44,500t.

-The warship features 22 decks and 2,500 compartments, of which 1,750 were completely re-built.
-It can carry more than 1,600 personnel including crew.
+The warship has 22 decks and 2,500 compartments, of which 1,750 were completely re-built.
+It can carry more than 1,600 personnel, including crew.
 Sponsons are installed to increase the breadth at the flight deck.

 The modifications also included replacement of 2,300km of old electrical cables with new cables, upgrades to bulbous bow, and replacement of distilling plants.
 The aft aircraft lift and ammunition lifts were also upgraded.